abm120/sonar/README.md

 ## Main
 The application currently uses MPI and GRPC (experimental) to enable communication between different nodes in the network.
 The goal of the framework to organize everything in a modular manner.
 That way a researcher or engineer can easily swap out different components of the framework to test their hypothesis or a new algorithm.

+## Installing Dependencies
+Project dependencies are listed in requirements.txt and can be installed using:

+``pip install -r requirements.txt``

+Note: You may encounter an error about "mpi.h" file not found, which is required for mpi4py module to be installed.
+In that case:

+``sudo apt install libopenmpi-dev`` or ``conda install openmpi``

+Then re-run the pip command.

 ### Framework Rewrite Objective
 - [ ] O1: Benchmark existing configurations and algorithms.
 - [x] O2: Separate the communication layer (topology) from collaborative learning algorithms.